compulim/rpi-pihole-cloudflared/README.md

 sudo systemctl start pihole
 ```

 To update Pi-hole, modify `/etc/crontab` to reboot, or restart the Docker Compose service on a schedule.
-When the service is started, it will pull latest [`pihole/pihole`](https://hub.docker.com/r/pihole/pihole) image and rebuild `cloudflared` with latest versions.
+When the service is started, it will pull the latest [`pihole/pihole`](https://hub.docker.com/r/pihole/pihole) image and rebuild `cloudflared` with latest version.

 ## References